jacebenson/jace.pro/src/post/2021-01-22-quebec-catalog-builder/index.md

    - Doesn't allow editing variables with two levels of containers.
 - Logic limitations
    - Catalog Client Scripts are not available.
-   - Data lookup rules
+   - Data lookup rules (maybe ref. qualifier)
+   - Catalog UI policy (Source: AAtrey)
+      - On Load field (defaults to true)
+      - Script field.
+When a catalog UI policy has a script, it does not show up in the question’s behavior settings list in the catalog builder.
+      - Reverse if false field.
+By default, it is set to true.
+      - Multiple actions.
+When a catalog UI policy has multiple actions, it does not show up in the question’s behavior settings list in the catalog builder.

 ## Creating a template

 A heads up, all the choices here can be overridden on a granular basis.
 So you'll probably want to be more permissive then restrictive here.

 There's 8 sections to these templates.
 Here's the [official docs](https://docs.servicenow.com/bundle/quebec-servicenow-platform/page/product/service-catalog-management/task/create-cat-item-template-cat-builder.html) on this, but I'll spell it out here too.